tommytsiftilis/FIN-556-Project/INTC Strat.md

 # Conclusion

 The strategy uses VWAP and Bollinger Bands to identify overbought and oversold conditions.
-While the strategy captures trends effectively, further optimizations (e.g., position sizing, slippage management) could enhance performance in varied market environments.
+While the strategy was not profitable according to the backtesting results, further optimizations (e.g., position sizing, slippage management) could enhance performance in varied market environments.